musicbeeremote/mbrc/README.md

 =============================
 About
 -------
 MusicBee is a remote control application that is used to control [MusicBee](http://getmusicbee.com/) player using a network connected Android device.
 The application is freely available through [Google Play](https://play.google.com/store/apps/details?id=com.kelsos.mbrc) and also requires the associated [plugin](https://github.com/kelsos/mbrc-plugin) (dll) for MusicBee to function.

-The Application acts as a client over a TCP socket connection.
-The application protocol used for communication is based on JSON formatted messages passed as text over the socket.
+The application consumes an RESTlike HTTP API provided by the plugin.
+There is also a socket connection used to pass messages to the client for changes.
+The plan is for the socket to be replaced with a web socket implementation in the future.

 MusicBee Remote was presented as part of my thesis on "*Android and application development for mobile devices*".